 Presbyterian College is often noted for its one-of-a-kind mascot: the Blue Hose.
 But the experience PC offers is one-of-a-kind, too: By offering over 100 majors, minors, and programs, PC gives students the freedom to customize their educational experience.
 Pair this academic customization with top-notch faculty, and what results are graduates who are unforgettable, just like PC's mascot.

-Presbyterian College is a private, religious school in a small town setting in Clinton, South Carolina.
-Presbyterian College was founded in 1880 and now enrolls around 1,309 students a year, including 1,048 undergrads.
+Presbyterian College is a private, religious school in the small town setting of Clinton, South Carolina.
+Presbyterian College was founded in 1880 and the school presently has around 1,231 students per year, including 991 undergraduate students.
 Presbyterian College provides on-campus housing for up to 1,122 students.
 The majority of students live on campus, and first year-students are required to live in campus housing.
 On the weekends, about 75% of students stay on-campus and participate in campus events and social life.

 Interested in journalism or communications?
 Presbyterian College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Thinking of pledging?
-Presbyterian College has fraternities and sororities.
+Presbyterian College has both fraternities and sororities.

 Planning to play sports?
 Presbyterian College has many options for athletes.
 See them all and learn more about life at Presbyterian College on the Student Life page.

 |Early Decision Acceptance Rate||Info Not Available|

 |Early Action Acceptance Rate||EA Offered but % not available|

 |Average First-Year Financial Aid Package||$37,808|